"Our

 This was indeed a beautiful and special banner, with a sunburst design unique to any Confederate regiment, with the inscriptions "Williamsburg" and "Seven Pines" and the motto “In God is our trust.”
 The flag had been sewn by the women of Tallahassee from the best silk gathered by Gov. John Milton of that state.

-The Second Florida was with Lang on Wilcox' left.
+The Second Florida was under Lang on Wilcox' left.
 The Sixteenth Vermont, having just flanked and routed one of Pickett’s regiments, turned bout, and crashed headlong into the left flank of the Second Florida.
 In one swoop, the Vermonters captured eighteen of the regiment’s men.
 Shane M. Turner, REARGUARD OF THE CONFEDERACY: THE SECOND FLORIDA INFANTRY REGIMENT "Being unsupported... our only safety from utter annihilation was in retreat."
 Lang reported.
 "The 2d Florida being on our left, and their color-bearer wounded, they lost their colors and the greater part of their men."
 Southern Historical Papers D. M. Pogue was carrying the regimental flag when, “at the moment the Vermonters attacked, a cannonball tore off his left foot.
 He handed the flag to another man who took just a few steps before being forced to surrender."
 Shane M. Turner, (citing D. M. Pogue, Letter “April 9, 1906,” United Daughters of the Confederacy Collection, Florida State Archives, Tallahassee, Florida.)

 One of Brink's descendants quotes a witness as later writing "Color Sergeant Charles Brink while carrying his own flag in one hand, grasped a rebel flag with the other and demanded its release."